farrellm1229/ClassyCompiler/README.md

 # Classy Compiler
-Professor Labouseur, please grade the branch titled "Project3".
+Professor Labouseur, please grade the branch titled "Project4".

-I have created several test cases labeled sem#.txt and have described in the comments of the text files whether or not the programs will pass and why.

-/*Things I did not add*/
-I used a linked hashmap for my symbol table, and in cases where variables are being redefined within a new scope, a duplicate key is created.
-Duplicate keys are not allowed in linked hash maps, so in the case for
-{int a
-a=1
-{string a
-a="hi}
-}$
-there is only one instance of a in the symbol table.
-This is something I know how to fix but I just did not get around to doing so.
+***PLEASE READ***
+I believe I have created some wonderful test cases, so if you could please take the time to run through them all that would be great.
+They all generate proper code, and I added one to showcase how my compiler can also handle memory overflows.
+I wrote some helpful comments within the files to explain what is going on for the code being generated.
+All of these programs generate perfect, working code, but on some OS a couple did not work.
+That being said, ALL OF THESE PROGRAMS WORK PERFECTLY ON THE OS ChronOS.LL in OmniChron by Chris Cordisco from your website.

 Thank you!